 The Iron Knight

-urban fantasy that was published by Harlequin Teen on October 26, 2011 and has 400 pages.
+urban fantasy in Paperback edition that was published by Harlequin Teen on October 26, 2011 and has 400 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include The Immortal Rules